ReganZhu/repo_testing/README.md

-this is a test repository and make sure to read me before u start
+this is a test repository and make sure to read me before u start jkkjkj